 “No spray”: While none of our coffees are organic, some are “no spray”.
 This means that neither herbicides or pesticides are used, and the producer uses common fertilizing practices to adequately nourish the tree (here's an example of a no-spray farm in Kaʻu).
 We practice no-spray coffee farming on our Puna coffee farm.
 Instead of glyphosate, we use sheep to cut the grass!

-Big Island Coffee Roastersʻ team Brandon and Matt find a farm cat while harvesting at a no-spray coffee farm in Kaʻu.
+Big Island Coffee Roastersʻ Brandon and Matt find a farm cat while harvesting at a lush no-spray coffee farm in Kaʻu.